italohdc/italohdc.github.io/_posts/2017-09-24-multitouch-gestures-ubuntu-fusuma.md

 If you ever used a MacBook (or if you have a Windows 10 laptop with a compatible touchpad), you know how pleasant and useful can be the trackpad gestures to change desktops, show all open windows and pinch-to-zoom.
 Beyond the visual effects, these tools are more intuitive than a keyboard shortcut and thus can improve our productivity.

-{% include image.html file="2017-09-24-multitouch-gestures-ubuntu-fusuma/mission-control-mac.gif" description="Exposé Gesture on Mac" %}
+{% include image.html file="2017-09-24-multitouch-gestures-ubuntu-fusuma/mission-control-mac.gif" float=true description="Exposé Gesture on Mac" %}

 Unfortunately these gestures are not available by default on the major Linux distributions.
 But thanks to [Kohei Yamada](https://github.com/iberianpig), who developed the application [Fusuma](https://github.com/iberianpig/fusuma) in [Ruby](https://www.ruby-lang.org/en/) to recognize multitouch input on the trackpad on Linux, shortcuts can be easily configured to different gestures.